-After dinner Trin and I headed to Tania’s house to celebrate the start of the new year with her family.
-Tania is an intelligent and beautiful woman we met here in Leon, Nicaragua where she grew up and currently works as a dentist.
+After dinner, Trin and I headed to Tania’s house to celebrate the start of the new year with her family.
+Tania is an intelligent and beautiful woman whom we met here in Leon, Nicaragua where she grew up and currently works as a dentist.
 We have enjoyed her insight into the area and into the culture of Nicaragua.

 I would not want to be driving through Leon in New Year’s Eve.
 Families and friends unofficially closed off many of the streets simply by stringing a rope across the road and setting up tables and chairs.

 We hung out with Tania’s family and friends out on the street, talking and drinking.
 Nicaragua has a version of the eggnog called Rompope and it was pretty good.